-In Taxing Planning 2011-12, anyone who has been to visit a financial planner or estate planning attorney this past year probably knows that the federal estate and generation-skipping transfer (GST) taxes were repealed for 2010.
-Even if you haven’t visited an attorney to discuss your will or estate plan, you’ve likely heard a joke about how 2010 was a “great year to die.”
-But as the year draws to a close, so does the repealed tax.
+In Taxing Planning, anyone who has been to visit a financial planner or estate planning attorney this past decade probably knows that the federal estate and generation-skipping transfer (GST) taxes were repealed in 2010.
+Even if you haven’t visited an estate attorney to discuss your will or estate plan, you’ve likely heard a joke about how 2010 was a “great year to die.”
+But as the year draws further away, so does the repealed tax.

 So, the question is, what is next for the federal estate tax?